labscommunity/arweave-wallet-kit-monorepo/frameworks/react-legacy/README.md

-# arweave-wallet-kit
+# Arweave Wallet Kit (Legacy)

-This is a legacy package that provides a simplified version of the Arweave Wallet Kit with a fixed set of wallet strategies.
+This package replaces the legacy `arweave-wallet-kit` by using the new modular version adding all the strategies known in existence at the time of writing this document.

 ## Installation